 “You’re gonna need a bigger boat.”
 Chief Brody

-Great White sharks, like deep drilling oil spills, financial meltdowns, and terrorist attacks are non-predictable, surprise events with significant consequences for us all.
+Great White sharks, like deep drilling oil spills, financial meltdowns, and terrorist attacks are not predictable, the constitute surprise events with significant consequences.

 “We’re gonna need a bigger paradigm.”

 While ISO3100 and COSO are more than adequate frameworks for well-behaved randomness, and for simple systems characterized by linearity, equilibrium and stability.
 But not so much for higher levels of randomness and complexity.
 Like Chief Brody, we need a bigger and more expansive paradigm that can deal with non-linear operating far from equilibrium and exhibiting wild randomness.
 And, of course, surprises like Bruce-The-Shark.

 Amanda would have been better off going to Las Vegas.
 At least predictive modeling works there – the House always comes out on top.